plone/documentation/docs/deployment/caching/profiles.md

 ### With caching proxy

-Settings useful for setups with a caching proxy such as Squid or Varnish.
+Settings useful for setups with a caching proxy such Varnish or a CDN.
 The only difference from the "without caching proxy" profile are some settings to enable proxy caching of files/images in content space and content feeds.

 ## Custom caching profiles